ufakz/ufakz/README.md

 * ✉️	Contact me at [contactumarfaruk@gmail.com](mailto:contactumarfaruk@gmail.com)
 * 🧠	Diving deeper into AI & Intelligent Systems @[EDISS](https://master-ediss.eu)
-* 👨🏽‍💻	Committed to being Full-Stack (any idea to product)
+* 👨🏽‍💻	Committed to being Full-Stack (idea to product)
 * 🤝	Open to collaborating on exciting and challenging projects
-* ⚡	  AI, IoT and Robotics Explorer
+* ⚡	  AI and Robotics Explorer

 ### Socials